 While cats and dogs can be great friends, or live quite happily together even if they’re not, some pets should be kept away from cats.
 Small furry animals, like rabbits, guinea pigs, mice, rats, gerbils and chinchillas, as well as reptiles, must be protected at all times from cats.

-- Keep both cats apart to start with.
-Give your new cat a room of their own where they can settle in for a few days with their own food, warm bed, water bowls and a litter tray.
+Before starting the introduction process, it’s best to keep both pets apart for a while.
+Give your new cat a room of their own where they can settle in for a few days with their own food, warm bed, water bowls, and a litter tray.
+Use one or two synthetic pheromone spray and plug-in diffusers around the house, especially in rooms where your pets are living, as these can help them relax and accept the presence of other pets.

 - While the new cat is settling in their room, start to introduce their scent to your existing cat.
 Let your cat smell your hands and clothing.
 Talk to them softly and stroke them reassuringly.